-To be eligible for a SKE course you need:
+To be eligible for an SKE course you need to:

-- to demonstrate at interview the necessary attributes for teaching
+- demonstrate at interview the necessary attributes for teaching

-- ideally to have already gained some recent experience of observing your subject being taught in a UK Secondary school
+- ideally have already gained some recent experience of observing your subject being taught in a UK secondary school.

 Where are they held?